MileHacker Logo

 Ingredients

 Olive oil is fundamental, used generously.
-Fresh vegetables like tomatoes, cucumbers, eggplants, and peppers are staples.
-Herbs like mint, parsley, and dill add freshness.
+Fresh vegetables like tomatoes, cucumbers, eggplants, and peppers are main components.
+For instance herbs such as mint, parsley, and dill add freshness.
 Lamb, chicken, and various fish are common protein sources.

 Flavor Profile

-Turkish flavors are often savory with subtle spices like garlic, onion, cumin, paprika, and sumac.
+Turkish flavor profiles are often savory with subtle spices like garlic, onion, cumin, paprika, and sumac.
 Sour notes from lemon and pomegranate molasses often balance dishes.

 Staples

-Yogurt, legumes, and wheat (used in bread and bulgur) form core components of the diet.
+Yogurt, legumes, and wheat (used in bread with bulgur) form core components of the diet.

 Meal Times and Structure

-• Breakfast (Kahvaltı): A rich, varied spread of cheeses, olives, fresh vegetables, eggs, bread, honey, jam, and Turkish tea.
+• Breakfast (Kahvaltı): A rich, varied spread of cheeses, olives, newly picked vegetables, eggs, bread, honey, jam, and Turkish tea.

 • Lunch (Öğle Yemeği): Lighter, often soup, salad, or a simple kebab.